lucasteles/Backdash/docfx/docs/developer_guide.md

 ### Remaining Callbacks

-There is other callbacks in
+There are other callbacks in
 the [`IRollbackHandler<TState>`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackHandler-1.html) for
 connection starting/closing the session, peer events, etc.